Do you lose momentum and find it hard to stay excited about your goals?

 Find Your Focus Faster

-We can spend so much of our time and energy thinking about, planning and fret about having to put in the work to achieve our goals.
+We can spend so much of our time and energy thinking about, planning and fretting about having to put in the work required to reach our goals.
 Rarely do we ever just get it done.

 Instead, we circle around taking action on what matters by procrastinating, planning it out over and over, talking about doing it, finding other things to do, allowing others and other things to use up our time and energy.